readthedocs/blog/report-june-2015.rst

 ==================

 With the `Write the Docs`_ conference wrapped up in May, we shifted our focus back to Read the Docs for the remainder of May and June.
-Following our post `on contract positions available with Read the Docs`_, we hired two contractors to work with us and focus on support and stability for readthedocs.org. `Gregor Müllegger`_ will be working on support and development, and `Andrew Kreps`_ has helped us on building and improving our operations infrastructure.
+Following our post :doc:`on contract positions available <read-the-docs-is-hiring>` with Read the Docs, we hired two contractors to work with us and focus on support and stability for readthedocs.org. `Gregor Müllegger`_ will be working on support and development, and `Andrew Kreps`_ has helped us on building and improving our operations infrastructure.

 .. _`Write the Docs`: http://writethedocs.org
 .. _`Gregor Müllegger`: https://github.com/gregmuellegger